-This Homemade Cheesy Garlic Bread is the real deal with homemade dough, fresh garlic, real butter, and your favorite cheese.
+This Homemade Cheesy Garlic Bread is made from scratch with homemade dough, fresh garlic, real butter, and your favorite cheese.

 Combine the warm water, sugar, and yeast in a bowl and stir until the yeast and sugar are dissolved.
 Let them sit for about 5 minutes, or until the mixture develops a layer of foam on top.